Xombit/motwm-xp/README.md

 **Version:** v1.0.0
 **For:** Foundry VTT v11 • D&D 3.5e (D35E ≥ 2.4.3)

 A fast, GM-friendly encounter calculator and XP manager with a modern UI and a slick MMO-style player XP bar.
-Built for 3.5e RAW tables with sensible features for real tables.
+Built for 3.5e RAW, with sensible features for real tables.

 ---